up to 23%

 There are no legal provisions for a 13th month salary as such, but employees are entitled to a so-called “recreation payment” after having completed one year of service.
 The amount of the recreation payment depends on the employee’s length of service and the payment is usually made in two installments, one in spring and one in fall.

-Employees and employers in Israel are subject to the following tax and social security contribution rates (as of 2022):
+Employees and employers in Israel are subject to the following tax and social security contribution rates (last review February 2023):

 23% corporate tax rate